niharika412/niharika412/README.md

 #### Find me around the web 🌎:
-- 💼 Connecting and sharing professional updates on <a href="https://www.linkedin.com/in/niharika-pandit/">LinkedIn</a>
+- 💼 Connecting and sharing professional updates on <a href="https://www.linkedin.com/in/niharika-pandit/">LinkedIn.</a>
-- 📷 Showcasing my life in pixels on <a href="https://www.instagram.com/niharika_219/" Instagram </a>
+- 📷 Showcasing my life in pixels on <a href="https://www.instagram.com/niharika_219/" Instagram. </a>
 - 🌐 Updating my personal website with examples of my work on <a href="https://niharika412.github.io/">niharika412.github.io</a>
-- 🗺 Visualizing data and implementing machine learning algorithms on <a href="https://www.kaggle.com/niharika41298"> Kaggle </a>
+- 🗺 Visualizing data and implementing machine learning algorithms on <a href="https://www.kaggle.com/niharika41298"> Kaggle.</a>
 "
 ---